 WonderGlass is proud to present this new extraordinary piece at Salone del Mobile Milano - 4th to 9th April 2017

 RISE AND DRIFT

-WonderGlass celebrates Maison & Objet 2017 with installation “Rise and Drift” by Tangent, focuses on the organic shapes of water bubbles and the refraction of light.
-Tangent have also explored the complex way light trans- mits and reflects inside different materials.
+WonderGlass celebrates Maison & Objet 2017 with installation “Rise and Drift” by Tangent, which focuses on the organic shapes of water bubbles and the refraction of light.
+Tangent have also explored the complex way light transmits and reflects inside different materials.

-WonderGlass will also preview Luma by Zaha Hadid, a sculptural composition of tubular segments which subtly diffuse light through organic shapes which effort- lessly celebrate the unrivalled logic and beauty found in nature.
-Each individual segment to the piece has been handblown in Murano.
+WonderGlass also previewed Luma by Zaha Hadid - a sculptural composition of tubular segments which subtly diffuse light through organic shapes which effortlessly celebrate the unrivalled logic and beauty found in nature.
+Each individual segment in the piece has been handblown in Murano.

 Momento Edition design by Nao Tamura showcased at Luminaire on the occasion of the design exhibition “GlasLove”, a charity auction to benefit Braman Breast Cancer Institute in Miami.

 WonderGlass featured in Designboom.